transparencia-mg/dpckan/README_EN.md

 $ dpckan resource update -rn resource-name -id resource-id
 ```

-- Run the command outside the directory where the datapackage.json file is located
+### Using flags

-  - modify the local path to datapackage.json file, the resource name and id to your reality
+- It is possible to update a dataset or resource outside the directory where the datapackage.json file is located using the `--datapackage` or `-dp` flag as below:

 ```bash
 # Use flag --datapackage